maarten-pennings/howto/c64development/readme.md

   We do not have a real printer connected to the host, we print to a file.
   Therefore we do not need a driver.
 We add `-pr4drv ascii`.

-- The "Emulation type" (column 1 in green box) is File system access.
+- The "Emulation type" (column 1 in green box) is "File system access".
   We add `-device4 1` (option 1, 0-based).
   We also enable the virtual device `-virtualdev4`

 This is the complete command line